TheSmilingSky/sc627_assignments/assignment_1/README.md

 chmod +x move_xy_server.py
 ```

-In four parallel terminals, run the following.
+In four parallel terminals, run the following to visualize the simulation.

 ```shell
 roscore